Skip to main content

 Who should do a SWOT analysis?

-Usually, a SWOT analysis includes the CEO or owner of the company and a selected group representing a cross-section of the company.
-This may include someone representing finance, marketing, human resources, product management, engineering, and materials management.
-The variety ensures there is access to more data and creativity than with only one or two executives.
+A SWOT analysis usually includes the CEO or owner plus a selected group representing a cross-section of the company—finance, marketing, human resources, , engineering, and materials management.
+The variety provides access to more data and creativity than one or two executives could supply alone.

 How to do a SWOT the right way

-Once you have assembled your group, there are a few steps to take to ensure that you’re successful in your analysis.
-Taking shortcuts can sometimes result in incomplete or biased data.
-To avoid this and get the best analysis, follow these five steps:
+Once you’ve assembled your group, a few steps will ensure your analysis succeeds.
+Shortcuts can result in incomplete or biased data.
+To get the best analysis, follow these five steps:

 Step 1: Determine your objective

-Broad objectives usually do not give enough concise information to be successful.
-Instead of the objective to find out why your company is not meeting sales projections, perhaps focus on a particular product or product line as your objective.
+Broad objectives usually don’t give enough concise information to be useful.
+Instead of asking why your company isn’t meeting sales projections, focus on a particular product or as your objective.

 Step 2: Gather resources

-This involves a combination of the personnel working on the analysis as well as the data you’ve gathered.
-This can change drastically from one SWOT analysis to another.
-For example, if your objective is to find out if a new product should be introduced in Canada as well as the US, you will want to get people involved from marketing, sales, distribution, finance, etc. If your objective is to see if you should advertise on social media, your cast will change.
+This involves both the personnel working on the analysis and the data you’ve gathered, and it can change drastically from one SWOT analysis to another.
+If your objective is deciding whether a new product should launch in Canada as well as the US, you’ll want people from marketing, sales, distribution, and finance.
+If your objective is deciding whether to advertise on social media, your cast will change.

 Step 3: Compile ideas

-This can be a brainstorming session with no judgment, used to gather ideas that are relevant to the objective.
-Be sure to list the ideas in the strength, weakness, opportunity, or threat category where they belong.
-Remind your team that you’re focusing on both internal and external factors.
+Run a judgment-free brainstorming session to gather ideas relevant to the objective.
+List each idea in the strength, weakness, opportunity, or threat category where it belongs.
+Remind your team to consider both internal and external factors.

 Step 4: Refine findings

-Once you compile the ideas, engage the team in prioritizing the ideas.
+Once you compile the ideas, engage the team in prioritizing them.
 What do we need more information on?
 What should we focus on?
 What’s irrelevant?
-It’s fine to debate, but continue to remind the participants of the common objective.
+Debate is fine, but keep reminding participants of the common objective.

 Step 5: Develop the strategy

-Once you finish the analysis, develop the strategy to move forward, make changes, or scrap the project as determined by the data you collected and analyzed.
+Once you finish the analysis, develop the strategy to move forward, make changes, or scrap the project—whatever the data you collected and analyzed supports.

 How do you write a good SWOT analysis?

-By following the information outlined above, you can write a good SWOT analysis by identifying the four elements and arranging them into a table with the four quadrants.
-Identify the objective, and list the strengths, weaknesses, opportunities, and threats.
-Use questions (examples above) as a guide for completing the analysis and attempting to balance the list.
-If you don't prefer the quadrant format, set it up as free text, just as long as it is a workable, useful tool.
+Identify the four elements and arrange them into a table with four quadrants.
+State the objective, then list the strengths, weaknesses, opportunities, and threats.
+Use the example questions above as a guide, and aim for a balanced list.
+If you don’t prefer the quadrant format, set it up as free text—as long as it’s a workable, useful tool.

 SWOT analysis example

-An example of a SWOT analysis might be the XYZ bakery.
-This is a small local bakery that focuses on selling premium wedding cakes.
-Their objective is to see if it is feasible to carry other product lines.
-The strengths of the business include a loyal customer base, low overhead, experienced cake designers, and a low advertising budget.
-Their weaknesses are a limited space and storefront, older equipment, and a very tight budget.
-The opportunities are that there is a demand for decorated cookies, an unsaturated market, and that cookies, unlike wedding cakes, can be successfully shipped globally.
-The threats are that other companies are already shipping this way and that decorated cookies are a trend that may not continue, especially in a health-conscious market.
+Consider XYZ bakery, a small local business selling premium wedding cakes.
+Its objective is to see whether carrying other product lines is feasible.
+The strengths include a loyal customer base, low overhead, experienced cake designers, and a low advertising budget.
+The weaknesses are limited space and storefront, older equipment, and a very tight budget.
+The opportunities: demand for decorated cookies, an unsaturated market, and the fact that cookies—unlike wedding cakes—ship well globally.
+The threats: other companies already ship this way, and decorated cookies are a trend that may not last, especially in a health-conscious market.

 Additional strategies

-Though SWOT analysis is great for strategy sessions or focusing on a specific segment of your business, it can also be limiting.
-Listing items in a quadrant does not mean that all items listed have the same importance.
-A deeper analysis is required when this comes to light.
-Depending on the objective, other strategic planning tools may be useful, such as Objectives and Key Results (OKR), Political, Economic, Sociocultural, and Technological (PEST) analysis, and Balanced Scorecard.
+SWOT analysis is great for strategy sessions or focusing on a specific segment of your business, but it can also be limiting.
+Items listed in a quadrant don’t all carry the same importance, and a deeper analysis is required when that becomes clear.
+Depending on the objective, other strategic planning tools may be useful, such as Objectives and Key Results (OKR), Political, Economic, Sociocultural, and Technological (PEST) analysis, and the Balanced Scorecard.

 Do you want to discover previous research faster?